-The first theatre on this site in 1806 was thanks to young passionate actress Jane Scott who pestered her father John Scott to invest in one for her.
-She took advantage and in its early years starred in and wrote almost all of the productions.
-Being a proud father, Scott named it the ‘Sans Pareil’ theatre (‘Without Compare’), although ironically it wasn’t very comfortable.
-One mid-19thcentury writer described it as the “most inconvenient theatre that ever was entered…to every sense of bodily comfort”.
-Nonetheless, it filled its seats and notably staged many Charles Dickens adaptations including The Pickwick Papers and A Christmas Carol.
-After 52 years of wear and tear, it was revamped for a bigger capacity of 1,500 people.
+The first theatre on this site was built in 1806, after young passionate actress Jane Scott pestered her father John Scott to invest in one for her.
+In the early years, Scott starred in and wrote almost all of the productions.
+Being a proud father, Scott named it the ‘Sans Pareil’ theatre (‘Without Compare’), but one mid-19th century writer described it as the “most inconvenient theatre that ever was entered…to every sense of bodily comfort”.
+After 52 years, the theatre was revamped for a bigger capacity of 1,500 people.

-This second incarnation lasted 50 years before another makeover in 1901, remaining only until 1930 when the theatre was fixed up yet again into the Art Deco design we see today (that’s a total of four different buildings in 125 years!).
-Described as having “a complete absence of curves”, the Adelphi hosted a number of long-running hits such as Charlie Girl (2,202 performances), Sondheim’s A Little Night Music (406 performances) and Me and My Girl (3,303 performances).
+This second incarnation lasted 50 years before another makeover in 1901, remaining until 1930 when the theatre was fixed up into the Art Deco design we see today.
+Described as having “a complete absence of curves”, the Adelphi hosted a number of long-running hits such as Me and My Girl, Charlie Girl, A Little Night Music.
 It was threatened with closure in 1968 from a proposed Covent Garden extension, but was luckily untouched after a survival campaign.

 The Adelphi has since staged several Andrew Lloyd Webber musicals including Sunset Boulevard and Evita.